sanity-io/sanity/packages/@sanity/image-url/README.md

 Quickly generate image urls from Sanity image records.

 This helper will by default respect any crops/hotspots specified in the Sanity content provided to it.
-The most typical use case for this is to give it a sanity image and specify a width, height or both and get a nice, cropped and resized image according to the wishes of the content editor and the front end developers specifications.
+The most typical use case for this is to give it a sanity image and specify a width, height or both and get a nice, cropped and resized image according to the wishes of the content editor and the specifications of the front end developer.

 In addition to the core use case, this library provides a handy builder to access the rich selection of processing options available in the Sanity image pipeline.